vvd0502/COSC2767-RMIT-Store/README.md

 MariaDB > exit
 ```
-Note: Notice the "localhost" and change it accordingly!
+Note: Notice the "localhost" and change it accordingly if the database is not in the same server with Apache!

 ## ⚙️ 3.
 Install PHP and php-mysql module